AnuprashGautam/Postman-API-Fundamentals-Student-Expert-certification/03. Your first API request (Practical Based)/03 Get books from Library API.md

 #### __Request Methods__

 When making an HTTP call to a server, specify a request method that indicates the type of operation to perform.
-These are also called HTTP verbs.
+These are also called __HTTP verbs__.
 Some common HTTP request methods correspond to the CRUD operations:

 | Method Name | Operation |
 |-------------|------------|